<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 How a Price Matrix Works

-Matrix pricing typically works on a sliding scale - the lower the cost of a part, the higher the multiplier based on a margin calculation.
-As the cost of the parts rise, the markup drops.
+Matrix pricing typically works on a sliding scale - the lower the cost of a part, the higher the multiplier based on a profit margin calculation.
+As the costs of the parts rise, the markup drops.

-Although this is a gradual method for growing profits over time, we advise all of our automotive repair shop clients to use matrix pricing.
-It may take up to a year to see a boost to your bottom line, but we have seen that this strategy is key to improving your gross profit margins.
-It's well worth the wait!
+We advise all of our automotive repair shop clients to use matrix pricing.
+We've seen that this strategy is key to improving your gross profit margins.

 Form - Auto Repair Shop Matrix Pricing Templates (1)